-The Leadership Scholarship is valued at $18,000 per year over four years.
-It is designed to provide recipients across the span of their respective degrees with leadership development and a professional experience program at some of Australia's leading firms, which this year included Thomas Global, Abergeldie and Laing O'Rourke.
+The Leadership Scholarship is valued up to $18,000 per year over four years and offers opportunities for global leadership development and a professional experience program at some of Australia’s leading firms.

-Opportunities to interact with industry leaders has been the standout feature of the scholarship for current first-year student and recipient Arjun Bhuyan, who this year commenced his Bachelor of Engineering Honours (Mechanical).
+Opportunities to interact with industry leaders, such as Thomas Global, Abergeldie and Laing O'Rourke, has been the standout feature of the scholarship for current second-year student and recipient Arjun Bhuyan, who is studying a Bachelor of Engineering Honours (Mechanical).

 Below, Arjun reflects on his experiences so far as a Leadership Scholarship recipient, in addition to sharing his tips for students considering applying.